ssj24/JS-projects/20pjts/README.md

     record the highest score

+    :wrench: responsive canvas

     - setInterval is delayed whenever the next process started

       use `window.requestAnimationFrame()` instead!
 It stops when the window out focused for saving battery

     - inNewGame: startGame for start a new game. the difference inNewGame and startGame is reset gameOverEl. startGame won't need to remove that el.

-    - NOBODY IS PERFECT
+**NOBODY IS PERFECT**

 You couldn't, shouldn't and don't need to do it from scratch by yourself.

 Find what the others have done.

 code, library, design... everything

 Just not try to build from zero.